jocerfranquiz/python-opengl-framework/01_core_concepts.rst

 **Shadows**: are the dark areas that are cast by objects in a scene.

-**Frustum**: is the region of space that is visible to the camera.
-Usually has the form of a truncated pyramid

 **Raster**: is an array of pixels that is used to store the image that is being rendered on a screen, arranged in a 2D grid

 **Frame**: is a single image that is rendered by the computer